frankjlin16/pathfinding-visualizer/README.md

 ## Pathfinding Visualizer

 This is a visualizer for multiple pathfinding algorithms.
 In essence, a pathfinding algorithm seeks to find the shortest path between two points.
-Additionally, this visualizer can recursively generate maze structures which creates navigational obstacles for the pathfinding algorithms, effectively simulating a map application navigating the obstacles of a complex highway system or a puzzling urban sprawl.
+Additionally, this visualizer can recursively generate maze structures which creates navigational obstacles for the pathfinding algorithms, partially simulating a map application navigating the obstacles of a complex highway system or a puzzling urban sprawl.

 ## Motivation

 I built this web-app because I was curious how map applications worked and wanted to visualize their algorithms.
-Also, this project was partially inspired by Clément Mihailescu’s educational [YouTube](https://www.youtube.com/channel/UCaO6VoaYJv4kS-TQO_M-N_g) channel.
+Also, this project was appreciably inspired by Clément Mihailescu’s educational [YouTube](https://www.youtube.com/channel/UCaO6VoaYJv4kS-TQO_M-N_g) channel.

 ## Features